eWaterCycle/ewatercycle/docs/hpc_to_cluster.rst

 - https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually

-**3. Copy files from HPC to Cartesius**
+**3. Copy files from HPC to Snellius**

-To copy files from the eWaterCycle HPC to Cartesius the following command example can be used:
+To copy files from the eWaterCycle HPC to Snellius the following command example can be used:

-- ``scp -r {YourUserNameOnTheHPC}@jupyter.ewatercycle.org:/mnt/{YourUserNameOnTheHPC}/{PathToFolder}/ /home/{YourUserNameOnTheCartesius}/{PathToFolder}/``
+- ``scp -r {YourUserNameOnTheHPC}@jupyter.ewatercycle.org:/mnt/{YourUserNameOnTheHPC}/{PathToFolder}/ /home/{YourUserNameOnTheSnellius}/{PathToFolder}/``

 When prompted, enter your eWaterCycle HPC password.

 ********************
-Login to Cartesius
+Login to Snellius
 ********************

 **1. VPN Connection**

-Cluster computer hosting institutes have a strict policy on which IP-addresses are allowed to connect with the Cluster (Cartesius).
+Cluster computer hosting institutes have a strict policy on which IP-addresses are allowed to connect with the Cluster (Snellius).
 For this reason you need to first establish a VPN connection to your University or Research Institute that has a whitelisted IP-address.

 **2. MobaXterm**

-To connects with Cartesius a SSH client is required.
+To connects with Snellius a SSH client is required.
 One such free client is MobaXterm and can be downloaded here: https://mobaxterm.mobatek.net/.

-- After installation open the client and click on the session tab (top left), click on SSH, at remote host fill in "cartesius.surfsara.nl", tick the specify username box, fill in your Cartesius username and click OK (bottom).
-Fill in the cartesius password when prompted.
+- After installation open the client and click on the session tab (top left), click on SSH, at remote host fill in "snellius.surf.nl", tick the specify username box, fill in your Snellius username and click OK (bottom).
+Fill in the snellius password when prompted.

 **3. Login Node & Compute Node**